r2devops/hub/jobs/phpdocumentor/README.md

       - remote: 'https://jobs.go2scale.io/phpdocumentor.yml'
     ```

-4. If you need to customize the job (stage, variables, ...) 👉 check the [jobs
+3. If you need to customize the job (stage, variables, ...) 👉 check the [jobs
    customization](/getting-started/#jobs-customization)

-5. Well done, your job is ready to work ! 😀
+4. Well done, your job is ready to work ! 😀

-!!! note
+!!! info

-   If you use a `phpdoc.dist.xml` you can place it anywhere in your repository.
-But don't forget to edit `PHPDOC_CONFIG_FILE`, so the job knows where the config file is.
+    This job allows you to use a configuration file named `phpdoc.dist.xml` (see [syntax](https://docs.phpdoc.org/3.0/guide/references/configuration.html)).
+    By default PHPDoc will search for a configuration file in `PROJECT_ROOT` and will use it if the file does exist.
+But you can customize the location to `phpdoc.dist.xml` by editing `PHPDOC_CONFIG_FILE`.

 ## Job details